mattbellis/PHYS-3330/_pages/ltspice.md

 ---
-title: "PHYS 3330 - LTSpice Resources"
+title: "PHYS 3330 - LTspice on macOS"
 layout: textlay
 sitemap: false
-permalink: /ltspice
+permalink: /LTspice
 ---

-# Installing the Updated Windows Version of LTSpice on macOS via Wine (Experimental)
+# Installing the Updated Windows Version of LTspice on macOS via Wine (Experimental)

 **Disclaimer:** Please be aware that using Wine to run Windows applications on macOS can introduce instability and potential bugs.
 This method is considered experimental and may not provide a flawless experience.
 Use with caution.

 **Introduction:**

-This document outlines the steps to install the Windows version of LTSpice on macOS using Wine.
-This allows you to run the updated version of LTSpice even if you don't have a Windows machine available.
+This document outlines the steps to install the Windows version of LTspice on macOS using Wine.
+This allows you to run the updated version of LTspice even if you don't have a Windows machine available.

 **Prerequisites:**